ivy-llc/ivy/docs/overview/deep_dive/function_types.rst

 There may be instances wherein the native backend function does not encompass the full range of possible cases that ivy wants to support.
 One example of this is :code:`ivy.linear` for which the torch native function :code:`torch.nn.functional.linear` only supports the :code:`weight` argument to be a 2 dimensional tensor while as ivy also allows the :code:`weight` argument to be 3 dimensional.
-While achieving the objective of having superset behaviour across the backends, native functionality of frameworks should be made use of as much as possible.
+While achieving the objective of having superset behaviour across the backends, the native functionality of frameworks should be made use of as much as possible.
 Even if a framework-specific function doesn't provide complete superset behaviour, we should still make use of the partial behaviour that it provides and then add more logic for the remaining part.
 This is explained in detail in the :ref:`Maximizing Usage of Native Functionality` section.
 Ivy allows this partial support with the help of the `partial_mixed_handler`_ attribute which should be added to the backend implementation with a boolean function that specifies some condition on the inputs to switch between the compositional